cdminigun/cloudandbigdatalab.github.io/_chameleon/api.md

 `source CH-816772-openrc.sh`

+## KeyStone

-**KeyStone :** Keystone is an OpenStack project that provides Identity, Token, Catalog and Policy services for use specifically by projects in the OpenStack family.
+Keystone is an OpenStack project that provides Identity, Token, Catalog and Policy services for use specifically by projects in the OpenStack family.
 It implements Open Stack's Identity API

 Prerequisites for Keystone development